Work We Have Done So Far

 What have we done?

 We built 80,000 supporters mobilised into action and 13 local actions - from the south coast to the Scottish Highlands.
-Our team of volunteer researchers enacted hundreds of FOIs, engaged 2/3 of MPs, and local groups across the country investigated what was happening in local areas - to our horror, two thirds of local authorities bought any additional beds during lockdown, (even though calls to domestic abuse helplines were skyrocketting), and many local authorities didn’t even know how many beds were available or used.
+Our team of volunteer researchers enacted hundreds of FOIs, engaged 2/3 of MPs, and local groups across the country investigated what was happening in local areas - to our horror, two thirds of local authorities didn't buy any additional beds during lockdown, (even though calls to domestic abuse helplines were skyrocketing), and many local authorities didn’t even know how many beds were available or used.

 We looked at how many were accessible for children, wheelchair users, or for communities who need specialist services (like Kosher or Halal food).
-The Independent covered our research (read The Independant article here).
+The Independent covered our research (read The Independent article here).
 Some of our teams developed further - our Kent group, led by school girls, met their MP and agreed a review of domestic abuse services and for her to become our first MP champion.

 Even before the pandemic, 2 out of 5 women who got so far as to ask to go were turned away from refuges, and as our research showed, even when money was released into the system, it plugged gaps rather than financed much-needed additional services.
 That’s when we knew a bigger strategy was needed.